Civic Guidance

 In Australian preferential voting a candidate cannot win till they are preferred by the majority (over 50%) and this is done by asking all voters to number candidates in order of preference.
 The candidate with the smallest number of first preference or primary votes is removed from the contest and their second preferences are redistributed to the remaining candidates.
 This process of elimination is continued until a candidate has a majority of votes.
 That candidate might or might not be the candidate who won the largest number of primary votes.

 Senate voting is more complex.
 It combines preferential voting with something called proportional representation.
 Voters across Victoria (for instance) vote for a number of Senators (usually six) in a multi-member electorate.
 Rather than needing over half the votes to get elected, each successful Senate candidate needs a smaller proportion or quota of votes to win one of six positions (approximately a seventh of the total vote).
-This method results in a more diverse range of political opinions being represented in the Senate so it can work better as a house of review.
+This method results in a more diverse range of political opinions being represented in the Senate so it can work better as a house-of-review.

 Election day is always a Saturday and in other ways elections are run to give voters every chance to cast a vote.
 Any Australian citizen can vote and also stand for parliament but most will find they need the help of a political party to have any hope of success.